 Dear Avant Gardener, I have a large, mostly dead wild cherry I’d like to keep as a snag.
 However, my wife is concerned falling branches could damage our cars or the house next door.
 She is also worried what neighbors will think if we keep a dead tree on our property.
 What’s your guidance on keeping a dead tree in our yard? — Hitting a Snag

 I love a good snag!
 They are so sculptural.
-And they provide vital habitat for more than 1,000 species of wildlife nationwide, according to the National Wildlife Foundation.
+And they provide vital habitat for more than 1,000 species of wildlife nationwide, according to the National Wildlife Federation.
 That’s why I kept a snag in my own backyard and recommend you do, too.

-The ecological value of snags is so great that the National Wildlife Foundation recommends landowners maintain three snags per acre.
+The ecological value of snags is so great that the National Wildlife Federation recommends landowners maintain three snags per acre.
 That’s roughly one dead tree for every two suburban lots in the United States.
 Clearly, you and I need to spread the word.

 As Nancy Lawson writes in her beautiful book, The Humane Gardener,

 At least 85 species of birds in North America are cavity-nesters, and dead trees — often referred to as ‘wildlife trees’ — sustain countless other organisms.
 As bacteria and fungi move in to hasten the decay of snags, stumps, and fallen logs, beetles tunnel through the softening wood to lay their eggs, followed by wood-nesting native bees.
 Nature’s homebuilders, the woodpeckers, show up to eat the insects and nest.
 In the ensuing years their handiwork creates condos for swallows, squirrels, and owls.

 Of course, as your wife points out, you’ll want to make sure your snag is not a hazard.
 That means removing trunk and branch portions in danger of falling on people, structures, powerlines, and so on.
 (You can keep removed trunk and branch portions in a shady area of your property, not too close to your house, to provide additional wildlife value.)